 During the course of your Northern Lights tour, you should definitely try out the King Crabs in Norway.
 Who doesn’t love king crabs?
 Their spectacularly juicy claw meat ranked them as one of the best Norwegian delicacies by the locals.
 In restaurants, these high-protein crabs are often served in many variations with delicious sauces and spices that will entice your taste buds.
 Indulging in the king crab like this is an absolute joy that you should not miss out on in Norway!

 Reindeer steak became one of the most exciting food in Norway because the meat is so lean and delicious that it will not disappoint you.
 During the 13-Day Northern Lights tour, the cruise will be harbored at the port of Bergen.
 At Bergen, it is an absolute must to visit Bryggen Tracteausted which is situated in the historical area of Bryggen.
 The restaurant has a rich history that goes back to 1708 and its ambiance makes you feel like you are in one of those days.
 You definitely can’t go to Norway without trying the Reindeer steaks their menu!

 To ensure that you are well prepared for the 12-Day Northern Lights tour, we created some packing tips that will come in handy when packing your baggage.

 Appreciating the northern lights demands a lot of patience and quality clothing to stay warm during the process.
 Besides all the clothing required to keep warm, it is recommended to have additional outfits like winter boots and waterproof trousers that will aid you in your walking during the Northern Lights tour.
 Accessories like Sunglasses is also essential during the tour because it helps to protect your eyes from the snow glare which are harmful to your eyes.

-The packing list shown below are suitable for all seasons and you can add them to your basics:
+The packing list shown below is suitable for all seasons and you can add them to your basics: